 A putative federal securities class action complaint was filed on March 5, 2010 in the United States District Court for the District of Massachusetts by an alleged shareholder of Novelos, on behalf of himself and all others who purchased or otherwise acquired Novelos common stock in the period between December 14, 2009 and February 24, 2010, against Novelos and its President and Chief Executive Officer, Harry S. Palmin.
 On October 1, 2010, the court appointed lead plaintiffs (Boris Urman and Ramona McDonald) and appointed lead plaintiffs' counsel.
 On October 22, 2010, an amended complaint was filed.
 The amended complaint claims, among other things, that Novelos violated Section 10(b) of the Securities Exchange Act of 1934, as amended, and Rule 10b-5 promulgated thereunder in connection with alleged misleading disclosures related to the progress of the Phase 3 clinical trial of NOV-002 for non-small cell lung cancer.
 On December 6, 2010, the defendants filed a motion to dismiss the complaint with prejudice.
 On January 20, 2011, the plaintiffs filed their opposition to our motion and on March 3, 2011, the defendants filed their response to the opposition.
 On June 23, 2011, the motion to dismiss was granted and the case was dismissed without prejudice.
 On August 5, 2011, the plaintiffs filed a second amended complaint realleging that the defendants violated Section 10(b) of the Exchange Act and Rule 10b-5 in connection with alleged misleading disclosures related to the Phase 3 clinical trial for NOV-002 in non-small cell lung cancer.
-The defendants' responsive pleading is due by August 26, 2011.
-The Company believes the allegations are without merit and intends to vigorously defend against them.
+On September 9, 2011, the defendants filed a motion to dismiss the second amended complaint filed a motion to dismiss the second amended complaint.
+The plaintiff's opposition to the motion was filed on October 14, 2011 and the defendants filed a reply brief on November 4, 2011.
+The Company and Mr. Palmin believe the allegations are without merit and intend to vigorously defend against them.